Catalin-Ioan-Sapariuc/access_gpt_large_blueprint_training_data/README.txt

 and create a "training prompt" for GPT3 formed from these top (n=5) similar prompts and the query.
 Then pass this curated query to GPT3 to obtain a completion.

+NOTE: This code can be improved / extended in (at least) 3 directions:

+1. Improve the training (.csv) database for the particular knowledge desired / tasks.
+2. Possibly find other ways (less expensive) for creating embeddings (openai charges